History & Inception of Rugby League in Ghana 2012 - 2014

 The 2022 Salford Partnership | Oxford Tour and MEA Championships

-As the game continued to explode in 2022 across Ghana, the RLFG has been able to build more substantial relationships with outside partners.
-The Salford link has sent kit and equipment to Ghana with the ambition to bring Ghana coaching staff and voliunteers to the UK.
-Oxford University toured Accra in July with a 3 game series, and after successfully bidding for the Middle East Africa Championships, we welcomed Cameroon, Kenya and Nigeria to the University of Ghana in September, whereby Ghana placed second, losing in the final 30-4.
+As the game continued to explode, across Ghana, the RLFG were able to build more substantial relationships with outside partners.
+The Salford link has sent kit and equipment to Ghana with the ambition to bring Ghana coaching staff and volunteers to the UK.
+Post Oxford University toured Accra in July with the 3 game series, and after successfully bidding for the Middle East Africa Championships, we welcomed Cameroon, Kenya and Nigeria to the University of Ghana in September, whereby Ghana placed second, losing in the final 30-4 V Nigeria

-Over the past two seasons we have seen yet more growth and development across more regions, schools, clubs and our community.
-We are no in to year 3 of our partnership with Salford and are looking to expand on that relationship.
+Over the past two seasons, and as we move in 2025 we have seen yet more growth and development across more regions, schools, clubs and our community.
+We are now in to year 3 of our partnership with Salford and are looking to expand on that relationship.

-Our women's team played their first international in a 3 game series V Nigeria in November 2023 (Nigeria) and January (2024), and they are now looking for their next set of internationals.
+Our women's team played their first international in a 3 game series V Nigeria in November 2023 (Nigeria) and January (2024), and they are now looking for their next set of internationals late in 2025.
+Although not part of the World Series, our ambition is to see the women's game flourish in the coming years.

-The news from the IRL that there was to be a reformation of the World Cup has unfortunately hindered our plans for the Men's team to progress intertnationally but we are looking at an event later in the year.
+The news from the IRL that there was to be a reformation of the World Cup has unfortunately hindered our plans for the Men's team to progress internationally, but we will have contests later in 2025.